 The Lear’s macaw is a rare, distinctive all-blue parrot that lives in restricted regions of Brazil.

-It’s a large parrot measuring between 28 to 30 inches and boasts an enormous wingspan of 40 inches.
+It’s a large parrot measuring 28 to 30 inches and boasts an enormous wingspan of 40 inches.
 It’s also relatively heavy, weighing in at 950 grams.

 The yellow skin patches at the base of their beaks can identify Lear’s macaws.

-The military macaw grows to 27.5 inches in length but can sometimes reach 33.5 inches with a wingspan of 40 inches.
-While it’s not the largest macaw, it’s heavy, weighing between 900 to 1.1 kg.
+The military macaw grows to 27.5 inches in length but can reach 33.5 inches with a wingspan of 40 inches.
+While it’s not the largest macaw, they weigh 900 g to 1.1 kg.
 Males are usually larger than females.

-Unfortunately, according to Sage Journals, military macaws are a globally threatened species.
+According to Sage Journals, military macaws are a globally threatened species.

-So, Spix macaws are medium-sized parrots and the smallest blue macaws.
+Spix macaws are medium-sized parrots and the smallest blue macaws.

-Spix macaws are instantly recognizable due to their small stature and bright blue plumage.
+They’re instantly recognizable due to their small stature and bright blue plumage.
 Also, they have bare grey facial skin around the eyes and nostrils.

 Males and females look the same, but males weigh 318 g, while females weigh 288 g.